-Gender as a central factor for success
+Gender as a Central Factor for Success

 Employment in the energy sector as a whole is traditionally male-dominated.
-However, findings from an IRENA survey (IRENA, 2016) suggest that at 35 per cent of the labour force, the share of women in modern renewable energy is higher than in conventional energy.
+However, findings from an IRENA survey (IRENA, 2016) suggest that at 35% of the labour force, the share of women in modern renewable energy is higher than in conventional energy.
 The specifics vary from country to country and from one renewable energy technology to another.
-In the US, for instance, the share of women in the solar industry rose quickly from 19 per cent of the workforce in 2013 to 28 per cent in 2016 (Solar Foundation, 2017).
+In the US, for instance, the share of women in the solar industry rose quickly from a low 19% of the workforce in 2013 to 28% in 2016 (Solar Foundation, 2017).

-An online survey with focus on the Middle East and North Africa region (BNEF, CEBC and IRENA, 2017) confirmed findings from other parts of the world that women continue to face challenges owing to a range of attitudinal obstacles and structural barriers.
-These include a lack of background in the STEM (science, technology, engineering and mathematics) fields but also dated perceptions of gender roles, discrimination in pay and a persistent glass ceiling for managerial positions.
-Redressing the situation will require a number of initiatives, including offering greater flexibility in the workplace and greater support for women through mentorship and training.
+An online survey with focus on the Middle East and North Africa region (BNEF, CEBC and IRENA, 2017) confirmed findings from other parts of the world that women continue to face challenges due to a range of attitudinal obstacles and structural barriers.
+These include a lack of background in the STEM (science, technology, engineering and mathematics) fields, but also dated perceptions of gender roles, discrimination in pay and a persistent glass ceiling for managerial positions.
+Redressing the situation will require a number of initiatives, including offering greater flexibility in the workplace, and greater support for women through mentorship and training.
 In the energy access context, female entrepreneurs also need better access to finance.